Meet the staff

 With an interest impacting the industry at large, Danielle serves on the Board of Directors for the Association of Langauge Companies (ALC) and as the secretary for their Advocacy and Standards Committee, Chair of ASTM F43.06 Subcommittee on Captioning and member of the ASTM F43.01 Subcommittee on Language Interpreting.
 She previously served as the Recording Secretary for ASTM F43.90 Executive Board until she reached her term limit and was the District 2 Representative of PARID.

-When not working, Danielle enjoys an active, sober, life with her fiancé Craig.
-She enjoys her shoe collection, yoga, running, boating, traveling to the BVI and watching The Food Network.
+When not working, Danielle enjoys an active, sober, life with her husband Craig.
+She enjoys her shoe collection, yoga, running, boating, traveling and watching The Food Network.

 “Your entire team has been such a pleasure to work with – SLIP will be our first call for any interpreting needs we have for any employees in need of interpreting services.”